tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 Meanwhile, there are users who need to use a different version of TensorFlow in their training code, therefore we anticipate a need to mix TFX components which link with different TensorFlow versions in the same pipeline.
-This is possible in a containerized deployment, because each component could be configured with different container images.
+This is possible in a containerized deployment, because we will support configuring each component with different container images.
 In order to process Artifacts produced from different TensorFlow versions, we will rely on the guarantees provided by TensorFlow on SavedModel ([source](https://www.tensorflow.org/guide/versions#compatibility_of_savedmodels_graphs_and_checkpoints)),